What A-level is

 Bridging the GCSE-to-A-level gap (Year 12 autumn)

 The first term of A-level is the steepest content step-up most students experience.
 A subject they comfortably scored 8 or 9 in at GCSE may suddenly feel hard.
-Tutoring at this stage is usually about building stronger habits — annotating reading, working problems independently, asking more demanding questions of the content — rather than panicking about specific topics.
+Tutoring at this stage is usually about building stronger habits (annotating reading, working problems independently, asking more demanding questions of the content) rather than panicking about specific topics.

 Subject-specialist depth (Year 13)

 A-level tutoring at Year 13 is more like working with a subject mentor than with an exam-technique coach.
-The tutor needs deep subject knowledge — they're often discussing nuance and ambiguity rather than drilling procedure.
+The tutor needs deep subject knowledge; they're often discussing nuance and ambiguity rather than drilling procedure.
 For text-based subjects (English Literature, History, Religious Studies), tutors with strong essay-writing coaching skills are the highest-value find.

 Specific topic remediation

-Sometimes the issue is one specific topic that didn't land — organic chemistry mechanisms, electromagnetic induction, the Russian Revolution module, Othello critical readings.
+Sometimes the issue is one specific topic that didn't land: organic chemistry mechanisms, electromagnetic induction, the Russian Revolution module, Othello critical readings.
 Targeted short-term tutoring on the topic is more efficient than blanket weekly sessions.

 Mock-exam-driven adjustment (January of Year 13)

 Year 13 mocks reveal where the gaps are with five months still to go before final exams.
-Many tutoring engagements start at this point — the diagnostic value of a recent mock is high.
+Many tutoring engagements start at this point; the diagnostic value of a recent mock is high.

 Choosing an A-level tutor

-- Subject specialism is the main thing.
+Subject specialism is the main thing.
 A tutor strong in A-level Chemistry isn't necessarily strong in A-level Biology.
 Find someone who has actively taught the specific subject and exam board recently.
+Exam-board specifics matter too: AQA A-level Maths and Edexcel A-level Maths have different paper structures, different question conventions, and different formula booklets, so ask which board they teach most.

-- Subject-recent practising teachers or recent graduates are often excellent A-level tutors; subject-mastery is critical and currency on spec changes matters more than at GCSE.
+For Further Maths, look explicitly for Further Maths experience, not just A-level Maths.
+For text-based subjects (English Lit, History, Religious Studies, Classical Civ), ask about coaching essay technique and AO-targeted writing; that's the highest-leverage skill at A-level.
+Subject-recent practising teachers or recent graduates are often excellent A-level tutors; subject-mastery is critical and currency on spec changes matters more than at GCSE.

 What can go wrong